Judge rejects tentative $19m Weinstein deal with accusers

 “Our office has been fighting tirelessly to provide these brave women with the justice they are owed and will continue to do so,” Morgan Rubin said in a written statement.

-The deal to settle lawsuits brought by Ms James and a Chicago lawyer on behalf of multiple women would have provided between 7,500 dollars and 750,000 dollars to some women who accused Weinstein of sexually abusing them.
+The deal to settle lawsuits brought by the New York state attorney general’s office and a Chicago lawyer on behalf of multiple women would have provided between 7,500 dollars and 750,000 dollars to some women who accused Weinstein of sexually abusing them.

 The 68-year-old former Hollywood producer was convicted earlier this year of rape and sexual assault against two women.